python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 </summary>
   In the previous exercise, we used `4 Hz` as the frequency because it was easier to draw on paper.

-  Here, we use `20 Hz` because it looks prettier in the author's opinion to have more cycles.
+  Here, we use `20 Hz` to practice seeing different frequencies.

-  Either will produce a similar result when the Hack RF transmits it.
-We'll discuss the details of why in a later section, but the short answer is that the difference between 4 Hz and 20 Hz is insignificant compared to the size of the carrier frequency (1 Million Hertz or higher).
+  When we transmit this to the Hack RF, we'll use a much higher frequency.
+We'll discuss the details of why in a later section.
 </details>

 ## Hiding the details